-Article 1 Composition
+Composition

 - 1. The Board of Appeal of the Agency shall comprise six members and six alternates.
-The alternates replace the members in the cases foreseen in these Rules of Organisation and Procedure. - 2.
-The Board of Appeal shall designate a Chairperson and a Vice Chairperson from among its members.
-The term of office of the Chairperson shall be for a renewable period of two and a half years.
-The term of office shall in any case expire when the Chairperson ceases to be a member of the Board of Appeal.
-These provisions apply mutatis mutandis to the Vice Chairperson.
+The alternates replace the members in the cases foreseen in these Rules of Organisation and Procedure - 2.
+The Board of Appeal shall designate a Chairman and a Vice Chairman from among its members.
+The term of office of the Chairman shall be for a renewable period of two and a half years.
+The term of office shall in any case expire when the Chairman ceases to be member of the Board of Appeal.
+These provisions apply mutatis mutandis to the Vice Chairman.

-The designation of the Chairperson and the Vice Chairperson shall be by secret ballot unless the Board of Appeal decides otherwise by unanimity.
+The designation of the Chairman and the Vice Chairman shall be by secret ballot unless the Board of Appeal decides otherwise by unanimity.
 In case of a secret ballot, a teller shall be designated amongst the members to assist in the counting of the vote.

-- 3. The Chairperson or the Vice Chairperson, if the Chairperson is not available, shall preside over all appeals.
-They shall ensure the quality and consistency of the decisions of the Board of Appeal. - 4.
+- 3. The Chairman or the Vice Chairman, if the Chairman is not available, shall preside over all appeals.
+He shall ensure the quality and consistency of the decisions of the Board of Appeal. - 4.
 Each appeal shall be decided by six members or alternates of the Board of Appeal. - 5.
-At the latest within three calendar weeks from the submission of a notice of appeal, the Board of Appeal through the Registry shall inform the parties of the composition of the Board that will hear the appeal, indicating also the alternates available to substitute the members of the Board should the circumstances so require.
-Those alternates are entitled to access the file of the case but may not discuss its content with the members of the Board of Appeal unless and insofar as the alternate will replace a member.
+At the latest within 15 working days from the submission of a notice of appeal, the Board of Appeal through the Registry shall inform the parties of the composition of the Board that will hear the appeal, indicating also the alternates available to substitute the members of the Board should the circumstances so require.

-Article 2 Exclusion of members
+Exclusion of members

-1. Members or alternates of the Board of Appeal shall not take part in any appeal proceedings if they have any personal interest therein, or if they have previously been involved as representatives of one of the parties to the proceedings related to the decision under appeal, or if they participated in the decision under appeal.
+1. Members of the Board of Appeal shall not take part in any appeal proceedings if they have any personal interest therein, or if they have previously been involved as representatives of one of the parties to the proceedings related to the decision under appeal, or if they participated in the decision under appeal.

-If a member or alternate considers that they cannot participate in the appeal proceedings, for one of the reasons referred to in the above paragraph or for any other reason, the member or alternate must communicate it without undue delay to the Board of Appeal.
+If a member considers that he cannot participate in the appeal proceedings, for one of the reasons referred to in the above paragraph or for any other reason, the member must communicate it without undue delay to the Board of Appeal.

-2. A member of the Board of Appeal shall immediately inform the Board in the event that this member, for one of the reasons referred to in paragraph 1 or for any other reason, considers that a fellow member or alternate should not take part in any appeal proceedings.
-Any party to the appeal proceedings may object to the participation of a member or alternate of the Board of Appeal on any of the grounds referred to in paragraph 1, or if suspected of bias.
-Such an objection shall be inadmissible if it is based on the nationality of a member or if, while being aware of a reason for objecting, the objecting party to the appeal proceedings has taken a procedural step in the appeal proceedings other than objecting to the composition of the Board of Appeal.

-3. The member or alternate of the Board of Appeal concerned shall be invited to present his comments regarding the reasons for any objection before a decision is taken.
+- 2. A member of the Board of Appeal shall immediately inform the Board in the event that he or she, for one of the reasons referred to in paragraph 1 or for any other reason, considers that a fellow member should not take part in any appeal proceedings.
+Any party to the appeal proceedings may object to the participation of a member of the Board of Appeal on any of the grounds referred to in paragraph 1, or if suspected of bias.
+Such an objection shall be inadmissible if it is based on the nationality of a member or if, while being aware of a reason for objecting, the objecting party to the appeal proceedings has taken a procedural step in the appeal proceedings other than objecting to the composition of the Board of Appeal. - 3.
+The member of the Board of Appeal concerned shall be invited to present his comments regarding the reasons for any objection before a decision is taken.

 The Board of Appeal shall decide on the action to be taken in the cases specified in paragraphs 1 and 2 without the participation of the member concerned.
 For the purpose of taking that decision, the member concerned shall be replaced on the Board of Appeal by his alternate.
-If the alternate finds himself in a similar situation to that of the member or if he or she is being excluded, the Chairperson shall designate a replacement from among the available alternates.
+If the alternate finds himself in a similar situation to that of the member, the Chairman shall designate a replacement from among the available alternates.